 The exact number of genes in the human genome is not even found yet (estimates at the time being around 20,000), and we all have thousands of mutations (heterozygous or homozygous).
 One mutation does not at all mean the gene/enzyme is not working at all!
-The efficiency of the one SNP is reduced, but maybe not as much as some would like you to think.
-We are all different and that is a good thing.
-Variation is crucial for health and evolution, and most mutations have advantages as well as disadvantages making us all different in some way or another.
+The efficiency of the enzyme might be reduced, but maybe not as much as some would like you to think.
+We are all different, and that is a good thing.
+Variation is crucial for health and evolution, and most mutations have advantages as well as disadvantages making us all distinct in some way or another.
 Even identical twins who shared the same DNA at conception will have different genes (mutations) at birth and even develop differences later in life.
 This is called epigenetic changes (gene expression), and it turns out that methylation plays one of the most important roles in this:

-Every “MTHFR-expert”, and also other good neutral sources, claiming that enzyme activity is reduced by up to 70% (only when you are homozygous for MTHFR C677T, and much less when heterozygous) all use as evidence this article written in 1994 (or links referring to it):
+Every “MTHFR-expert”, and also other good neutral sources, claiming that enzyme activity is reduced by up to 70% (only when you are homozygous for MTHFR C677T, and much less when heterozygous) all use as evidence this article from 1994 (or links referring to it):

-The fact is that the level of enzyme activity reduction is not proven with certainty, and could be far from accurate or even very wrong due to some very special conditions during the experiment.
-Even if it was true/accurate it should not scare you if only one SNP is reduced by 70% - you still have many other locations in MTHFR enzyme and other enzymes working at 100%, and supplementing with only methylfolate and too much of it could make things even worse especially if folate level is high to begin with.
-It is also mentioned in this article from 1994: “Large case-control studies are required to evaluate the frequency of this genetic change… and …Well-defined populations need to be examined, as the limited data set thus far suggests that population-specific allele frequencies may exist” (and while we are waiting for these studies, it is still used as proof).
+The fact is that the level of enzyme activity reduction is not proven with certainty, and could be far from accurate or even very wrong due to some extraordinary conditions during the experiment.
+Even if it was correct it should not scare you, since you still have many other locations in MTHFR enzyme and other enzymes working at 100%, and supplementing with only methylfolate and too much of it could make things even worse especially if folate level is high.
+They also mention that in this article from 1994: “Large case-control studies are required to evaluate the frequency of this genetic change… And …Well-defined populations need to be examined, as the limited data set thus far suggests that population-specific allele frequencies may exist” (and while we are waiting for these studies, some still use it as proof).

-In this study there were only 5 people who were homozygous for MTHFR C677T who were chosen from another study with vascular diseases, and another 7 individuals from another group (total 12 individuals).
+In this study, there were only five people who were homozygous for MTHFR C677T chosen from another study with vascular diseases, and another seven individuals from another group (total 12 individuals).
 That is very few!
-In the “normal” group (no mutation in MTHFR C677T) there were only 19 individuals, and in the heterozygous there were only 9 individuals!
-The very low number of individuals is only one of the factors contributing to the uselessness of this study.
+In the “normal” group (no mutation in MTHFR C677T) there were only 19 people, and in the heterozygous group, there were only nine individuals!
+The low number of people is only one of the factors contributing to the uselessness of this study.
 At least one should question why the number 70% is used uncritically without mentioning the limitations in this study.

-There are also other very important sources for errors:
+There are also other critical sources of errors:

-1. The conditions: they did not measure MTHFR activity inside the human body, but the DNAs were expressed in E. coli (bacteria) to yield protein, and in addition to that the extracts were heated to 46 degrees Celcius for five minutes, and as they say “the expression experiments were not designed to measure differences in specific activity before heating, since variation in efficiencies of expression could contribute to difficulties in interpretation” and “It is possible that the mutant protein has increased stability in E. coli (comment: or perhaps the other way round), or that "inclusion bodies" in our extracts contributed to differences in recovery of properly-assembled enzyme.”
+1. The conditions: they did not measure MTHFR activity inside the human body.
+The DNAs were expressed in E. coli (bacteria) to yield protein, and in addition to that, the extracts were heated to 46 degrees Celcius for five minutes.
+As they say: “the expression experiments were not designed to measure differences in specific activity before heating since variation in efficiencies of expression could contribute to difficulties in interpretation”.
+And “It is possible that the mutant protein has increased stability in E. coli (comment: or perhaps the other way round), or that "inclusion bodies" in our extracts contributed to differences in recovery of properly-assembled enzyme.”

-2. How the selection was done.
-For instance it is not sure at all that homozygous mutation in it self increases the risk for elevated homocysteine levels which again increases risk for vascular diseases - we will get back to that.
-Other scientific data from Walsh Research Institute - using a much larger database of more than 30,000 individuals (might be much higher now), shows that elevated homocysteine is more common with overmethylation and that usually homocysteine is low with undermethylation regardless of individual mutations.
-This could mean that most individuals in this study were actually overmethylated, and therefore also depressed in folates (as confirmed by the study itself):
+2. The selection.
+For instance, it is not sure at all that a homozygous mutation (in it self) increases the risk for elevated homocysteine levels which again increases the risk for vascular diseases - we will get back to that.
+Other scientific data from Walsh Research Institute - using a much larger database of more than 30,000 individuals (might be much higher now), shows that elevated homocysteine is more common with over-methylation and that homocysteine usually is low with undermethylation regardless of individual mutations.
+This could mean that most persons in this study were over-methylated, and therefore also depressed in folates (as confirmed by the study itself):

-This makes the selection very unusual, since MTHFR mutation tends to slow down the methylation cycle.
+This makes the selection very unusual since MTHFR mutation tends to slow down the methylation cycle.
 Besides, there are three times as many under-methylated people than over-methylated ones in the total population.
 Therefore the selection might be unusual in that regard also.

-The headline for the article is “Mutation in MTHFR as candidate genetic risk factor for vascular disease”, however they say “…our experiments do not directly address the relationship between this change and vascular disease.
-Nonetheless, this mutation represents a diagnostic test for evaluation of MTHFR thermolability in hyperhomocysteinaemia”.
+The headline for the article is “Mutation in MTHFR as candidate genetic risk factor for vascular disease.”
+However, they say “…our experiments do not directly address the relationship between this change and vascular disease.
+Nonetheless, this mutation represents a diagnostic test for evaluation of MTHFR thermolability in hyperhomocysteinemia”.

-Even if MTHFR activity is lower (not necessarily as much as 70%), that does not at all mean that the enzyme is not working at all, and one were not able to convert folate (as some misinformation out there from “MTHFR-experts” claims).
+Even if MTHFR activity is lower (although not as much as 70%), that does not at all mean that the enzyme is not working at all, and one is not able to convert folate (as some misinformation out there from “MTHFR-experts” claims).
 One would simply not be alive if it did not work, and it happens more than a billion times per second for everyone regardless of MTHFR (the process is only a bit slower with some, and a bit faster with others depending on ALL genes active in methylation and also other nutritional and environmental factors).

-Severe MTHFR deficiency however is more serious and is extremely rare (only about 50 cases worldwide - much more likely that you win first prize in the lottery - and you would have serious problems that would be discovered without general screening of MTHFR) and caused by mutations resulting in (perhaps) 0–20% residual enzyme activity:
+Severe MTHFR deficiency, however, is extremely rare (only about 50 cases worldwide).
+It is much more likely that you win first prize in the lottery, and you would also have serious problems that would be discovered without a general screening of MTHFR) and caused by mutations resulting in (perhaps) 0–20% residual enzyme activity:

-If you are homozygous for only one of the two MTHFR genes you do not need to worry about that in it self, but you should look at the methylation cycle as a whole (if it is slow, fast or normal).
-There are several mutated genes that slow down the cycle, for instance: MTHFR, SAHH, BHMT, MS, MAT etc., and there are mutations in other genes that speed up the cycle: AGAT, GAMT, CBS, MT etc. It is still too early just by looking at the combinations of these and other genes to find out if you should supplement or not.
+If you are homozygous for only one of the two MTHFR genes, you do not need to worry about that in it self, but you should look at the methylation cycle as a whole (if it is slow, fast or normal).
+Several mutated genes slow down the cycle, for instance: MTHFR, SAHH, BHMT, MS, MAT, etc., and there are mutations in other genes that speed up the cycle: AGAT, GAMT, CBS, MT, etc. It is still too early just by looking at the combinations of these and other genes to find out if you should supplement or not.
 It is better to look at symptoms or take a blood test measuring SAM/SAH.

-You can still make sure sure the homocysteine level is not very high, but when undermethylated as most MTHFR mutants are, the homocysteine level is usually low (and it is more important, or at least beneficial to use the homocysteine actively in the methylation cycle).
+You can still make sure the homocysteine level is not very high, but when undermethylated as most MTHFR mutants are, the homocysteine level is usually low (and it is more important, or at least beneficial to use the homocysteine actively in the methylation cycle).
 Some other studies suggest that homocysteine could be higher with homozygosity for the C677T (MTHFR 677C>T), and not with not heterozygosity.
-We will get back to these below, and there are sources of error and very special conditions, but anyway if homocysteine is higher with this mutation only, there are other vitamins that could alter homocysteine levels (like B6, B12 etc.) as found in the VITAcure Methyl Plus supplement.
+We will get back to these below, and there are sources of error and extraordinary conditions, but anyway, if homocysteine is higher with this mutation only, there are other vitamins that could alter homocysteine levels (like B6, B12, etc.) as found in the VITAcure Methyl Plus supplement.

-There are some general studies suggesting association between the MTHFR polymorphism and elevation of homocysteine, but this seems like only in studies of indian population and not in western population, so other nutritional/environmental/genetic factors (or statistical errors) might be the cause:
+Some general studies are suggesting an association between the MTHFR polymorphism and elevation of homocysteine, but this seems like only in studies of Indian population and not in western population, so other nutritional/environmental/genetic factors (or statistical errors) might be the cause: